Dwhite990/DWhite990/README.md

 I have completed Intellectual Point's DevOps boot camp.
-I have a profound interest in building and maintaining technology
+I have a profound interest in building and maintaining technology.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I have been building computers for 17 years and have always been passionate about hacking.
+Through my learning, I have developed an interest in cybersecurity.
+I am eager to transition into this field, and I aim to join a Security Operation Center (SOC) as a tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]